dngulin/ksi/Documentation~/api/T.RefPathAttribute.g.md

 ### RefPathAttribute\(params string\[\]\)

 Explicit `[RefPath]` attribute constructor.
-Will be embedded into the calling expression `RefPath` as a sequence of segments.
+Will be embedded into the parent `RefPath` expression as a sequence of segments.

 ```csharp
 public RefPathAttribute(params string[] segments)